 1. LICENSE GRANT AND RESTRICTIONS

 1.2 Proprietary Rights.
-All intellectual property rights in and to the Services and any user documentation related thereto are owned exclusively by Company, including, but not limited to, all patents, copyrights, trade secrets, and trademarks.
+All intellectual property rights in and to the Services and any modifications and improvements made thereto and to any user documentation are owned exclusively by Company, including, but not limited to, all patents, copyrights, trade secrets, and trademarks.

 1.4 License Restrictions.
 The licenses granted to Customer in this Agreement do not include any right to: (a) damage, disable, or impair the Services or the network(s) connected thereto; (b) copy a Service or any part, feature, function or user interface thereof; (c) modify, reroute, create derivative works of, derive the source code of, reverse engineer, disassemble or tamper with Services, or attempt to do any of the foregoing; (d) permit direct or indirect access to or use of any Services by a third party, (e) take any action that imposes an unreasonably or disproportionately large burden on Company’s infrastructure; (f) violate any local, state, federal or other applicable consumer privacy regulations or applicable law or violate the rights of any third party (including, without limitation, rights of privacy or proprietary rights); (g) disable or circumvent any security features of the Company’s products or Services; or (h) cause or permit any third party to do any of the foregoing.